thesadru/disnake/docs/migrating.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In v1.0 to save memory, :class:`User` and :class:`Member` are no longer inherited.
 Instead, they are "flattened"
-by having equivalent properties that map out to the functional underlying :class:`User`.
+by having equivalent properties that map ot to the functional underlying :class:`User`.
 Thus, there is no functional
 change in how they are used.
 However this breaks :func:`isinstance` checks and thus is something to keep in mind.

-These memory savings were accomplished by having a global :class:`User` cache, and as a positive consequence you
+These memory savings were accomplished by having a global :class:`User` cache, and as a positive consequence yo
 can now easily fetch a :class:`User` by their ID by using the new :meth:`Client.get_user`.
-You can also get a list
+Yo can also get a list
-of all :class:`User` your client can see with :attr:`Client.users`.
+of all :class:`User` yor client can see with :attr:`Client.users`.

 .. _migrating_1_0_channel_split: